-Andrew is a double Olivier Award nominee and was educated at Millfield School (Old Millfieldian of the Year 2015, Distinguished Old Millfieldian 2012) and trained with the NYMT and Arts Ed.
+Andrew is a double Olivier Award nominee, double WhatsOnStage and Carl Alan Award winning choreographer.
+He was educated at Millfield School (Old Millfieldian of the year 2015, Distinguished Old Millfieldian 2012) and trained with the NYMT and Arts Ed.

-Pantomimes include: Aladdin (Wyvern Theatre, Director/ Choreographer) and Cinderella (Plymouth, Theatre Royal and London Palladium, Director/ Choreographer).
-He choreographed Dick Whittington and Cinderella (Bristol Hippodrome, Mayflower Southampton and Wyvern Theatre ) and Snow White (Opera House, Manchester and Bristol Hippodrome).
+Pantomimes include co director/choreographer Cinderella (London Palladium), director/choreographer Dick Whittington (Southampton Mayflower), Jack and the Beanstalk (Opera House Belfast), Aladdin (Wyvern Theatre), Cinderella (Plymouth, Theatre Royal) and Snow White (Southampton Mayflower).
+Choreographer Dick Whittington (Bristol Hippodrome), Cinderella (Bristol Hippodrome, Mayflower Southampton and Wyvern Theatre ) and Snow White (Opera House, Manchester and Bristol Hippodrome).

 Lysistrata, Godspell, Blood Wedding, The Canterbury Tales and Hot Mikado for Eton College (Farrer Theatre).
 Betty Blue Eyes, Curtains, The Drowsy Chaperone, My Favorite Year, 42nd Street, Spend, Spend, Spend, Putting It Together and State Fair (Arts Ed), My Favorite Year (Guildhall School of Music and Drama).
 Andrew appeared on the Channel 4 documentary series The Sound Of Musicals.